tOmoness/.net-sdk/README.md

 New in v3.x, you can access user data (provided the user authorises your app!):

 - Read the user's play history
-- Read the user's taste profile to access favourite artists
+- Read the user's top artists

 ## Documentation
 The documentation for this component is at <http://nokia.ly/wpmusicapidoc>